rust-lang/rfcs/text/0000-target-tier-policy.md

 may contact the compiler team.

-- Tier 3 targets must use naming consistent with any existing targets; for instance, a target for a similar CPU or OS should not gratuitously use an inconsistent name for that CPU or OS.
+- Tier 3 targets must use naming consistent with any existing targets; for instance, a target for the same CPU or OS as an existing Rust target should use the same name for that CPU or OS.
 Targets should normally use the same names as used elsewhere in the broader ecosystem beyond Rust (such as in other toolchains), unless they have a very good reason to diverge.
 - Tier 3 targets may have unusual requirements to build or use, but must not